Robert Reichert

 Robert Reichert (born August 11, 1948) is an American Democratic politician and former mayor of Macon, Georgia, the fourth largest city in the state.

 Early life and education

 Reichert was born in Macon to Albert Reichert, Sr. He graduated from Stratford Academy in Macon in 1966 and thereafter enrolled at the University of Georgia at Athens.
 He left the university in 1968 and entered the United States Army.

 In 1976 he returned to the University of Georgia and received a Bachelor of Science degree in agriculture and biology.
 In 1981, he obtained his Juris Doctor degree from the Mercer University Walter F. George School of Law in Macon.

-Military record

-From 1970 to 1971, he served with the 1st Air Cavalry Division as a helicopter pilot in South Vietnam.
-He attained the rank of chief warrant officer and completed his service in the armed forces as a member of the 3rd Armored Division at Fort Hood in central Texas.

-Career

-Reichert returned to Macon after his tour in the Vietnam War.
-On his discharge from the military, Reichert worked for a Macon automobile dealer.
-He interned under former U.S. Senator Sam Nunn, another Georgia Democrat.

-Reichert then joined the Macon firm of Anderson, Walker and Reichert as an associate attorney.
-In 1985, he became a full partner and has been practicing law in the area of civil litigation.
-He previously served on the Macon City Council from 1987 to 1992.